Article updated 5/5/23

-Searching for the right private dining room in NYC can feel like looking for a needle in a haystack.
+Searching for the right private dining rooms in NYC can feel like looking for a needle in a haystack.
 There are over 24,000 restaurants in Manhattan alone.
 Trying out each one would take you somewhere in the neighborhood of 20 years.
-New York moves fast, so we put a guide together to make booking the right venue for your event faster.
-Whether you're hosting a small corporate event or celebrating the launch of a new product, a New York City private dining room can make for the perfect backdrop.
+New York moves fast, so we put a guide together to make finding the perfect NYC venue for your event faster.
+Whether you're hosting a small corporate event or celebrating the launch of a new product, New York City private dining rooms can make for the perfect backdrop.

 Here are the top private dining options to have a stellar restaurant experience in NYC.